kubernetes-sigs/kubespray/contrib/terraform/gcp/README.md

 * `ssh_whitelist`: List of IP ranges (CIDR) that will be allowed to ssh to the nodes
 * `api_server_whitelist`: List of IP ranges (CIDR) that will be allowed to connect to the API server
 * `nodeport_whitelist`: List of IP ranges (CIDR) that will be allowed to connect to the kubernetes nodes on port 30000-32767 (kubernetes nodeports)
+* `ingress_whitelist`: List of IP ranges (CIDR) that will be allowed to connect to ingress on ports 80 and 443

 ### Optional